 Certain non-economic costs may also be included.
 Here are examples of the non-economic costs that might be considered:

-- The loss of the victim’s love, companionship, comfort, care, assistance, protection, affection and society.
+- The loss of the victim's companionship and love.

 - The loss of the enjoyment of sexual relations if applicable.